We caught up with Hugh and Howard Miller, two brothers that have helped create the ICEHOTEL...

 What sort of training did you receive?

 Hugh: Neither of us had any experience carving ice before.
-When we arrived we received a crash course on ice sculpting in which we learnt how to use a chainsaw as well as chisels.
+When we arrived in November, we received a crash course on ice sculpting in which we learnt how to use a chainsaw as well as chisels.
 I’m a woodworker and work with sharp tools every day but these were sharper than anything I’ve ever used in my life!

 Howard: There was one guy whose whole job was to sharpen tools – it was that serious!